 The group partners with Lisa Allen, senior vice president of human resources and talent management at Sharp, to ensure its efforts align with Sharp’s overall mission and values around diversity.

-“As someone who is passionate about diversity and inclusion, it makes me proud to work for a company that embraces and celebrates diversity,” adds Dasinger, manager of cardiology at Sharp Memorial Hospital, who is also taking part in this year’s Pride parade.
+“As someone who is passionate about diversity and inclusion, it makes me proud to work for a company that embraces and celebrates diversity,” says Donna Dasinger, manager of cardiology at Sharp Memorial Hospital.
+Dasinger walks in the parade with family and co-workers.

-SEA is also promoting mental health awareness within Sharp HealthCare and in the community.
-As an organization, Sharp recently supported the National Alliance on Mental Illness (NAMI) on its stigma-free initiative, by encouraging employees to fight the stigma of mental illness and take a stigma-free pledge.
-Dozens of Sharp employees also took part in the NAMI walk at Liberty Station to demonstrate how Sharp seeks to cultivate a company culture of caring and engagement around mental health.
+In addition to the annual pride parade and festival, through SEA Sharp employees take part in the annual Martin Luther King Jr. celebration in downtown San Diego.
+SEA also promotes mental health awareness within Sharp HealthCare and in the community.
+As an organization, Sharp supported the National Alliance on Mental Illness (NAMI) on its stigma-free initiative by encouraging employees to fight the stigma of mental illness and take a stigma-free pledge.
+Dozens of Sharp employees participate in the NAMI walk at Liberty Station.

 For the news media: To talk with a member of the Sharp Equality Alliance for an upcoming story, contact Erica Carlson, senior public relations specialist, at email@example.com.